DV

 Quick verdict

-NVDA (NVIDIA Corporation) and NVDY (YieldMax NVDA Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+NVDA (NVIDIA Corporation) is a stock, while NVDY (YieldMax NVDA Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive